Member tool: CIPD Buddy BETA

 Essential points

-• Employees do not have a right to flexible working but they do have a right to make a flexible working request (for example, to change their hours or place of work) provided they have 26 weeks’ service (although this qualification will be removed in 2024).
+• Employees do not have a right to flexible working but they do have a right to make a flexible working request (to change their hours, their time of work or place of work).
+This is a right from day one of employment.

 Disclaimer